nrwl/nx/docs/shared/deprecated/as-provided-vs-derived.md

 You can use [Nx Console](/core-features/integrate-with-editors) for an intuitive experience running generators.

-1. If you right-click a folder and choose `Nx generate`, the `directory` field will be populated with that folder path.
+1. If you right-click a folder and choose `Nx generate`, the `cwd` field will be populated with that folder path.
+This will execute the generator as if you were running it from that folder.
 2. As you fill out the generate form, Nx Console will show you a preview of where the new files will be generated.

 ## Prompting